grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 * Trust
 * Distance between users
 * People not knowing where to spend
-* Holding too much CIC
+* Holding too much CAV
-* People changing CIC pricing
+* People changing CAV pricing
 * Seasonal products
-* The supply of CIC in this game was limited to only 100 CIC per person: What are the advantages and disadvantages of this small amount?
+* The supply of CAV in this game was limited to only 100 CAV per person: What are the advantages and disadvantages of this small amount?

 ## Part 2.
-Community Inclusion Currency Creation
+Community Asset Voucher Creation

-In the previous exercise many questions may have come up, such as what happens if you end up with too many CICs.
+In the previous exercise many questions may have come up, such as what happens if you end up with too many CAVs.
 The types of question people may ask include:

 * “How will I restock my shop with items that can only be bought in Kenyan Shillings?”
     * _Possible answers: Accept as much as you can spend on a daily or weekly basis. _
     * _Accept as much as you would hold the debts of others._
-* “What if people spend CIC, then refuse to accept back CICs?”
+* “What if people spend CAV, then refuse to accept back CAVs?”
     * Issuers must redeem their vouchers if they don’t seek dispute mediation

-In this section, we do exercises that show the trust and mutual stewardship that are required for having a successful CIC.
-Introducing a CIC is not a one-time event.
-Some communities refresh the CIC on an annual or bi-annual basis, deciding how to handle imbalances.
+In this section, we do exercises that show the trust and mutual stewardship that are required for having a successful CAV.
+Introducing a CAV is not a one-time event.
+Some communities refresh the CAV on an annual or bi-annual basis, deciding how to handle imbalances.
 Successful projects and community cohesion make your community a good candidate for further development.
 A community that knows how to care for its community currency can fulfill the long-term goals of the community.

 ### Community Currencies: Lecture and Discussion 30 Minutes